Pediatric Foot Care

 - Ingrown Toenails are often caused by tight-fitting shoes.
 As children’s feet grow fast, they can eventually become jammed in the front of the shoe, squeezing the toes and forcing the nails into the surrounding soft skin.

 Each of these foot conditions could signal a more serious injury, and the bottom line is you should always seek professional care when your child is experiencing any type of foot or ankle pain.
 These symptoms need to be addressed immediately in order to prevent any long-lasting problems throughout adulthood.

 Going to the Doctor Doesn’t Have to Be Scary

 Diagnosing your child’s foot problem isn’t a difficult experience.
-Dr. Lockwood strive to make your time as educational and as easy as possible.
+Dr. Lockwood strives to make your time as educational and as easy as possible.
 To determine what is hurting your child, Dr. Lockwood will perform a physical exam.
-She might also request an X-ray if the symptom warrants.
+She might also request an X-ray if the symptoms warrant.

-Treating foot conditions is easy, too.
-In fact, correcting your child’s foot problem might be as easy as getting a new pair of custom shoes or changing his posture while sitting.
-If your child is prescribed custom orthotics at HFAA, please refer to our cost saving Pediatric Orthotic Outgrowth Policy.
+In many cases, treating your child’s foot problem might be as easy as getting a new pair of custom shoes or changing their posture while sitting.

-If you’re concerned that your child’s feet might not develop correctly, it’s time to see a podiatrist.
-Call (309) 661-9975 to schedule an appointment with Dr. Lockwood and start your child on the path to healthy feet.
+So if you’re concerned that your child’s feet might not develop correctly, it’s time to see a podiatrist.
+Call (309) 661-9975 to schedule an appointment with at our office and start your child on the path to healthy feet.